Books Grid

 Amor Towles

 Reminded me of Tom Robbins, Jitterbug Perfume and Still Life with Woodpecker especially.
 A whimsical tour through 1900-1950s Russian history.
 Sentimental and ultimately a feel-good story, without completely glossing over the man-made cruelty that accompanies revolutions and other periods of major change.
+Which is the way I feel about The Sound of Music as well.

 Cover of The Mountain in the Sea